c0d3z3r0/rockboot/README.md

 # How does it work?

-RockBoot exists of X parts:
+RockBoot exists of three parts:

 - u-boot bootloader for rk3188
 - a mainline linux kernel with kexec support
 - an initramfs image with busybox and kexec-tools